You deserve more of a voice in Congress. Together, we can build a better way.

 Camilo Casas recently announced he's running as a liquid democracy candidate in Colorado.
 It's fantastic for expanding people's understanding of what's now possible.

 Democratic corruption is when an elected leader betrays their responsibilities to their voters, enriching themselves or close allies instead.
 Unfortunately, most Americans consistently report seeing widespread government corruption...

-We’re at a critical moment in politics, when an unprecedented number of people express frustration with the status quo.
-There has been demand from left, right, and center for new ways of doing things.
+We’re at a critical political moment, when an unprecedented number of people express frustration with the status quo.
+There's demand from left, right, and center for new ways of doing things.

 What is gerrymandering and how can liquid democracy address it?